Griffan/FASTQuick/Readme.md

 ```
 bin/FASTQuick.sh [--steps All|AllButIndex|Index|Align|ContaminationAndAncestry] --candidateVCF <variant list> --reference <reference.fa> --output <output.prefix> --index <index.prefix> --dbSNP <dbSNP.vcf.gz> --fastqList <one_pair_of_fq_or_single_fq_per_line> [--workingdir <directory>] [--callableRegion <callableRegion.bed>] [--targetRegion <targetRegion.bed>]
 ```
+In principal, all the following steps below can be streamlined by this script.
+You can choose to skip certain steps by specifying corresponding --steps parameter.

 ### SYNOPSIS